End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Introduction

 \section{Introduction}

-Quantum computing has the potential to disrupt the domains of optimization and simulation, offering up to exponential speedups in both areas~\cite{HHL,Ambainis12,Berry15,Childs17,gilyen2018quantum,SSO19,Lin2020optimalpolynomial,posDefQLSP,montanaro2024quantumspeedupssolvingnearsymmetric}.
-Quantum Simulation-based Optimization (QuSO) is a newly proposed class of optimization problems that involve the execution of complex simulations, such as solving Partial Differential Equations (PDEs) or high-dimensional systems of linear equations, to determine the cost of a potential solution or ensure the satisfaction of constraints~\cite{stein2024exponentialquantumspeedupsimulationbased}.
+Quantum computing has the potential to significantly impact both optimization and simulation tasks, with theoretical results indicating possible exponential improvements in certain settings~\cite{HHL,Ambainis12,Berry15,Childs17,gilyen2018quantum,SSO19,Lin2020optimalpolynomial,posDefQLSP,montanaro2024quantumspeedupssolvingnearsymmetric}.
+A recently introduced class of problems, called Quantum Simulation-based Optimization (QuSO), deals with scenarios in which evaluating candidate solution requires complex simulations, such as solving systems of linear equations or partial differential equations~\cite{stein2024exponentialquantumspeedupsimulationbased}.
+In these problems, the simulation outcome is used either to compute the objective value or to verify feasibility constraints.
 A simple example of such a problem can take the form of

-for a freely choosable $y\in\mathbb{R}^m$, given fixed $b:x\mapsto \mathbb{R}^m$, and given fixed $A\in \mathbb{R}^{m\times m}$ invertible.
-For this example, the equality constraint $Ay=b(x)$ would constitute a simulation problem and $f:(x,y)\mapsto \mathbb{R}$ may denote an NP-hard, polynomial objective function.
-As $m$ is often very large, the predominant classical approach to solve such problems is iterative search, i.e., (1) probing an initial solution $x\in\mathbb{B}^n$, (2) solving the system of linear equations $Ay=b(x)$ to yield the value of $y$ allowing for (3), the computation of the objective value $f(x,y)$ and finally (4), trying to find better solutions by repeating these steps with a newly guessed solution candidate~\cite{10.1145/268437.268460}.
+for an arbitrary $y\in\mathbb{R}^m$, given fixed $b:x\mapsto \mathbb{R}^m$, and given fixed $A\in \mathbb{R}^{m\times m}$ invertible.
+For this example, the equality constraint $Ay=b(x)$ would constitute a simulation problem, and $f:(x,y)\mapsto \mathbb{R}$ may denote a representative of a class of $\mathsf{NP}$-hard polynomial objective functions.
+As $m$ is often very large, the predominant classical approach to solve such problems is iterative search, i.e., (1) probing an initial solution $x\in\{0, 1\}^n$, (2) solving the system of linear equations $Ay=b(x)$ to yield the value of $y$ allowing for (3), the computation of the objective value $f(x,y)$ and finally (4), trying to find better solutions by repeating these steps with a newly guessed solution candidate~\cite{10.1145/268437.268460}.

-These types of problems arise in many areas of application and research such as pharmaceutical development \cite{myers2016response} or aircraft design \cite{balabanov1996topology}, where intricate physical models must be optimized within resource or cost constraints.
-The key feature of QuSO problems is that the information required from the result of the simulation must be easily extractable, i.e., it must take the form of \emph{summary statistic} information (cf. Ref.~\cite{HHL} and \Cref{def:SSI}).
-This makes it feasible to use quantum algorithms to perform the simulation component of the problem while not suffering from the well-known output problem.
-This specific requirement distinguishes QuSO from traditional simulation-based optimization and allows it to achieve significant quantum speedups.